ng-alain/delon/docs/architecture.en-US.md

 You can find all documents in [ng-alain.com](https://ng-alain.com).

-The documents will be iteratively changed with scaffold's upgrade ([Change log](https://github.com/ng-alain/ng-alain/releases)), please feedback from [here](https://github.com/ng-alain/ng-alain/issues) if you have any questions or requirements.
+The documents will be iteratively changed with scaffold's upgrade ([Change log](https://github.com/ng-alain/ng-alain/releases)).
+If you have any questions or requirements, please provide your feedback [here](https://github.com/ng-alain/ng-alain/issues).